rcl9/Exidy-Sorcerer-Hardware-Speedup-Modification/ReadMe.md

 between pins 2 and 3 of 6A and extends towards 5A where it
 cuts through the board to the opposite side.
 Take the X-acto knife and cut away the trace leaving enough to allow soldering of wires to both sides later.
-(See blown up diagram of ICs 6A and 5A for exact location and extent of trace to cut).

 <div style="text-align:center">
 <img src="/Images/Ref-1.jpg" alt="" style="width:70%; height:auto;">